farirpgs/fari-app/lib/srds/fate-core.md

 With the latter, you allow the NPC to advance like the PCs have—you add new skills, change their aspects around, give them a stunt or two, and otherwise do whatever is necessary to keep them relevant to the PCs’ endeavors.
 This kind of NPC might be able to hang around as a nemesis for several story arcs, or at least provide some sense of continuity as the PCs become more powerful and influential.

-{example}

-Barathar advanced right along with the PCs.
+> Barathar advanced right along with the PCs.
 She was a main villain and Amanda wanted to keep her relevant and challenging right up until they defeated her, so every time the PCs got a milestone, she applied the same effects to Barathar.
 She also made minor tweaks here and there (changing aspects, swapping skills) to react to what the PCs did in the world throughout their adventures.
+>

-Sir Hanley, the knight who tried to prevent them from entering Varendep when they first got there, was pretty challenging when they first confronted him.
+> Sir Hanley, the knight who tried to prevent them from entering Varendep when they first got there, was pretty challenging when they first confronted him.
 He was a major NPC, and the fight was meant to be the culmination of an entire session.
 They got past him, convincing him to let them in, so he became less relevant after that.
 He was resentful and got in their way a few times, but he didn’t advance as they did so the PCs quickly outclassed him.
 The last time they had a run-in with Sir Hanley, they spanked him pretty hard and sent him running off to lick his wounds.

 # Extras